Smertig/banana/docs/api/tg/methods/ban_chat_member.rst

    ``callback`` is any callable object accepting ``expected<boolean_t>``.

    Use this method to ban a user in a group, a supergroup or a channel.
 In the case of supergroups and channels, the user will not be able to return to the chat on their own using invite links, etc., unless unbanned first.
-The bot must be an administrator in the chat for this to work and must have the appropriate admin rights.
+The bot must be an administrator in the chat for this to work and must have the appropriate administrator rights.
 Returns True on success.

 .. cpp:struct:: ban_chat_member_args_t